 - 1 (1.5 lb) pork tenderloin

 - 1/3 cup of chicken broth or stock

 - salt and pepper

 - 1 T rice or arrowroot flour (can sub thickener of choice)

-- Mix broth, balsamic and honey together and pour over pork.
+- Mix broth, balsamic and honey together and pour over pork (and over veggies if using).
 Place and lock lid on the IP, and set to manual/high pressure for 5 minutes.

 - When cook time is up, natural pressure release for 6 minutes, then switch to quick release.

 - Remove pork from Instant Pot and let it rest for at least 3-5 minutes while you make the gravy.
 Switch pot to saute and stir in thickener.
 Keep stirring until a gravy forms, seasoning to taste.
 Remove from heat before gravy gets too thick.

 - Pour gravy over pork, slice and serve!

 1 RED, .5 tsp